DevArenaCN/CSC510ReviewForFinal/README.md

 - Second normal form: no partial dependencies of any of the columns on the primary key.
 - Third normal form: all nonprimary fields are dependent on the primary key.

+process of organizing the columns (attributes) and tables (relations) of a relational database to minimize data redundancy.
+Normalization involves decomposing a table into less redundant (and smaller) tables without losing information; defining foreign keys in the old table referencing the primary keys of the new ones.
+The objective is to isolate data so that additions, deletions, and modifications of an attribute can be made in just one table and then propagated through the rest of the database using the defined foreign keys.

 #### What are the advantages and disadvantages of normalizaiton?
 Advantage:
 - Reduce data redundancy